Ensono/amido.github.io/docs/testing/testing_in_nx/frontend_testing_in_nx.md

 ### Selecting your test framework

 We recommend and currently support Playwright within the stacks workflow, with it’s Microsoft backing, extensive feature set and fast cross-browser web automation capability, it is our preferred tooling choice.
-Cypress is also a powerful testing framework which has a significant user base, as such this is currently road mapped and will be supported in a future release.
+Cypress is also a powerful testing framework which has a significant user base, as such this is also supported by `@ensono-stacks`.

 :::tip

-Visit the [`Playwright`](../../nx/playwright/plugin-information.md) Stacks plugin to start testing with Playwright!
+Visit the [`Playwright`](../../nx/playwright/plugin-information.md) or [`Cypress`](../../nx/cypress/plugin-information.md) Stacks plugins to start testing!
 :::

 ### Accessibility Testing